wanhaozhou/ADA-Project/README.md

 # Questions for TAa
 1. Would you please offer us any advice on how to identify a product's quality regardless of the cover, i.e. the quality itself of the product, not the cover?
 Are there any datasets describing this attribute?
-2. Since this is a primitive plan of the project, can we change the steps or add the data that out of this report in the course of the project?
+2. Since this is a primitive plan of the project, can we change the steps or add the data that is not included in this report in the course of the project?
 3. Marked in bold in the dataset section described above, can we put the missing (but maybe useful) data on the cluster for later use?